Swiss perspectives in 10 languages

 These certificates can then be bought and traded among countries and companies to help them compensate for their own carbon emissions and meet their climate targets.
 They provide a tool for polluters to reduce emissions elsewhere while they transition towards more sustainable modes of operation.
 Offsetting projects, paid for through the credits, include reforestation efforts, electrification of buses and adoption of sustainable agriculture practices, as well as carbon capture and storage.

-What Is Article 6 of the Paris Agreement, and why has it been criticised?
+What Is Article 6 of the Paris Agreement, and why were new guidelines overdue?

 In 2015 in the French capital, countries agreed that credits may be issued in two ways.
 Article 6.2External link sets that bilateral agreements may allow countries to offset their emissions elsewhere and include them in their climate action plans.
 Switzerland was an early proponent of this model, having concluded deals with countries including Peru, Ghana, Thailand and Chile.

-Article 6.4 of the Paris Agreement allows for public and private entities and companies to offset and trade their emissions in what is known as voluntary carbon markets.
+Article 6.4 of the Paris Agreement allows for public and private entities and companies to offset and trade their emissions.
 Retailer CoopExternal link, food giant NestléExternal link and the online shop Galaxus are among Swiss companies that have purchased the credits.

 Although deals have been made privately and between countries in the years since the Paris climate talks, international guidelines on how these options are implemented were missing until Saturday’s agreements in Baku.
 Allegations of greenwashing in carbon offsetting programmes by a major Swiss-based carbon credit issuer hit carbon markets hard.
 Critics complained about a regulatory Wild West and many in the sector were keen to see rules in place to restore trust in the system.